Rahulbaran/Notes/JS-Frameworks/react.md

 ## Hooks

-- Hooks are JavaScript functions that manage the state's behaviour, side effects and other React features by isolating them from a functional component.
+- Hooks are special JavaScript functions in React which manage the state's behaviour, side effects and its other features by isolating them from a _functional component_.
 - They are used inside a functional component.
 - Hooks let you use **state** and other React features without _writing a class_.